XanderBrendon/sneed_props/propGroups/xb0_SonicSwapLPMove/xb0.0_motionToStart.md

 The stages of XB0 are outlined in the [Stages (xb0_stages.md)](xb0_stages.md) file.
 Sneed voters are encouraged to read into these more detailed files to understand upcoming proposals, help us catch any mistakes early, provide feedback and ideas, and help us proceed with this plan in a timely manner (assuming community consensus).

 ## Got any more details?
 The reasearch and learning folder under this proposal group has some results and instructions for validating my investigations into the [sonic canisters](/propGroups/xb0_SonicSwapLPMove/research_and_learning/sonic_canisters.md).
+All the steps and correct parameters to be passed everywhere are still being mapped out, so this repo will evolve as we figure more details out and advance through the work.

 ## What is my vote right now is deciding?
 This motion proposal is for the community to decide if the plan of action laid out here should be executed on as planned through stage 1 of the outlined process (for the DAO to claim fees earned from the Sonic LP pool).